ckc-org/skeletor/README.md

 + BACKEND_URL=192.168.1.133:8000
 ```

-Run `yarn start` to run expo without an iOS simulator.
-Although, `yarn ios` will work fine for this as well if you want both a physical device and a simulator running.
+Run `npm run start` to run expo without an iOS simulator.
+Although, `npm run ios` will work fine for this as well if you want both a physical device and a simulator running.

 ## How the mobile app works